Left Behind After Dunkirk

 After Dunkirk fell, it was only a matter of time before the German troops would take Paris, but the girls worked on, manning the telephones and keeping communications going.

 By June 13th German forces were at the gates of Paris and at 1.30pm that day, it was decided to evacuate.
 A signal to this effect was sent to London and the women prepared to leave, the French PTT staff having already left.
 However their French liaison officer, 28 year old Blanche Dubois was still with them: it was decided to disguise her in an ATS uniform so that she could be evacuated with them back to England.
 As they left by truck for the ports, the Nazis entered Paris.

 Three times on the journey to the port they were machine gunned and had to resort to walking the last part of the route as the crowds on the roads made travel by vehicle impossible.

 Reaching St Malo, the ATS finally embarked on the SS Royal Sovereign, an old Channel steamer turned hospital ship, reaching the UK on June 16th.

 A number of First Aid Nursing Yeomanry (FANY) ambulance drivers were also still working in France after Dunkirk.
 Company Commander Dr Joan Ince’s unit of around 22, mainly employed on ambulance duty, was based in Dieppe and came under heavy bombardment as the Germans advanced.
 After a difficult and frightening journey along roads not only blocked with refugees but also bombed and strafed by enemy aircraft, they were eventually evacuated from St Malo, also aboard the SS Royal Sovereign.

-Military personnel returning from France after Dunkirk did not however receive the warm welcome from the public the evacuated soldiers had received.
+Military personnel returning from France after Dunkirk did not however receive the warm welcome from the public the evacuated BEF had received.
 For the most part they arrived in England in small groups, unnoticed.